Bentham Ventures B.V. is funding legal action on behalf of shareholders against car manufacturer Volkswagen AG (“Volkswagen”).

 On 16 September 2016, Bentham Europe announces the filing of a second complaint in the German courts seeking damages of up to €2 billion on behalf of Volkswagen shareholders who have suffered losses resulting from the car giant’s use of “defeat device” software to cheat emissions tests.

-A third complaint is to be filed towards the end of February 2017.
-Any potential claimants who would like to join this action should get in touch as soon as possible.
+A third complaint is to be filed at the end of July 2017.
+Any potential claimants who would like to join this action should therefore get in touch with us as soon as possible.
 It is likely that there will be no further complaints brought after this time.
+Please get in touch with us by 27 July 2017.

 The action seeks to establish that shareholders are entitled to compensation for losses caused by Volkswagen’s alleged breaches of the Securities Trading Act 1998 (Germany), arising from the Company’s failure to inform the market over a long period of time about its alleged practice of installing and using “defeat device” software in well in excess of 10 million vehicles it manufactured and sold in the United States (“US”) and other world car markets.